tdwg/bdq/tg2/_review/index.md

 The Foundational Vocabularies cover the two main parts of the standard - the practical (the Tests) and the theoretical (the Framework).

-* The Fittnes For Use Framework Ontology (bdqffdq:)
+* The Fitness For Use Framework Ontology (bdqffdq:)
   - [**Fitness For Use Framework Ontology List of Terms (bdqffdq:)**](docs/list/bdqffdq/index.md) - The definitions of terms in the bdqffdq: vocabulary.
   - [**Fitness For Use Framework Ontology Vocabulary Extension**](docs/extension/bdqffdq/index.md) - The axioms that extend the logic of the basic the bdqffdq: vocabulary.
 * The Tests (bdqtest:)